Fédération Cynologique Internationale

-The Fédération Cynologique Internationale (/fr/; FCI; International Canine Federation) is the largest international federation of national kennel clubs and purebred registries.
-The FCI is based in Thuin, Belgium and has 98 members and contract partners (one from each country).
+The Fédération Cynologique Internationale (international cynological federation), (Note: Unofficially also called the "International Canine Federation") /fr/; abbreviated as FCI) is the largest international federation of national kennel clubs and purebred registries.
+The FCI is based in Thuin, Belgium, and has 98 members and contract partners (one from each country).

+It operates worldwide, with the exception of the United States, United Kingdom and Canada, where instead individual agreements between the FCI and their national kennel clubs are in place.

 History

 The FCI was founded in 1911 under the auspices of the kennel clubs of Austria, Belgium, France, Germany and the Netherlands.
 Its objective was to bring global uniformity to the breeding, exhibiting and judging of pure-bred dogs.
 It was disbanded in World War I and recreated in 1921 by Belgium and France.
 Since its foundation the FCI's membership has grown to include kennel clubs from the majority of countries worldwide, with members in Europe as well as Africa, the Americas, Asia and Oceania.

 Function

 The purpose of the FCI is to make sure that the pedigrees and judges are mutually recognised by all the FCI member countries.
 In contrast to national kennel clubs, the FCI is not a registry and does not issue pedigrees to individual dogs, with the issue of pedigrees and record keeping of breeders and breeder addresses the responsibility of the national canine organisations recognised by the FCI.

-At present the FCI recognises 356 breeds, with each breed being considered as the "property" of a specific country, usually based upon the country where the breed has first originated.
+The FCI recognises 356 breeds, with each breed being considered as the "property" of a specific country, usually based upon the country where the breed has first originated.
 These breed "owner" countries write the breed standard of the specific breed, with the breed standard being a detailed description of the ideal type of the breed, in partnership with and under the oversight of the Standards and Scientific Commissions of the FCI.
 The FCI is responsible for publication and maintenance of these breed standards, along with the translation of breed standard into the four working languages of the FCI (English, French, German and Spanish).
 The FCI breed standards act as the reference for the judges at shows held in the FCI member countries, as well as maintaining the qualification and license of judges in dog shows in FCI member countries.
 For breeders, the FCI breed standards are used as the reference in their attempt to produce top-quality dogs according to the ideal type as set out by the FCI.

 The FCI is considered to the largest kennel club in the world with only Africa and the Middle East poorly represented, partly through the absence of national kennel clubs or purebred registries in countries of these regions.
 In Europe, only the United Kingdom, Kosovo and Bulgaria are not represented by the FCI.
 Likewise, in the Americas only the USA and Canada are not members.